 a.
 Personal Reasons

-Financial difficulties or the long-term financial investment not worth the benefit

-Lack of time to complete the assignments, which took more time compared to traditional courses b.
-Job-related Reasons
+Financial difficulties or the long-term financial investment not worth the benefit Lack of time to complete the assignments, which took more time compared to traditional courses Schedule conflicts Family problems b.
+Job-related Reasons c.
+Program-related Reasons